Teen says Sandusky chased him in car as he ran away: ABC

 NEW YORK (Reuters) - The 18-year-old who triggered the prosecution of Jerry Sandusky for sexually abusing him and nine other boys told ABC News the former Penn State coach once chased him down with his car as he tried to flee.

-Fisher was just 11 when he met Sandusky through the former coach’s charity for at-risk children, The Second Mile, in 2005 or 2006.
-After a year of box seats at Penn State football games and weekend trips with the coach, he was sexually abused in Sandusky’s basement, leaving him confused and ashamed.
+Fisher was just 10 when he met Sandusky through the former coach’s charity for at-risk children, The Second Mile, in 2004.
+At first, Sandusky seemed like “the all-natural father figure,” Fisher told ABC in the “20/20” interview broadcast on Friday night.

+But after a year of box seats at Penn State football games and weekend trips with the coach, Fisher said he was being sexually abused in Sandusky’s basement, leaving him confused and ashamed.

+“Being a kid, you never know what to do.
+You don’t know who you can tell because you don’t know who you can trust,” he said on ABC.

 The attacks continued for years, with Sandusky misusing his position as a volunteer coach to pull the boy out of class.
-Fisher’s attempts to flee were met with a tightened leash.
+Fisher’s attempts to hide or flee were met with a tightened leash, and Sandusky became aggressive.

-Fisher revealed his identity in interviews before the October 23 publication of his book “Silent No More: Victim 1’s Fight for Justice Against Jerry Sandusky,” published by Random House.
+Fisher has revealed his identity in interviews before the October 23 release of his book “Silent No More: Victim 1’s Fight for Justice Against Jerry Sandusky,” published by Random House.

 “A victim means people feel sympathy for you.
 I don’t want that.
-I would rather be somebody that did something good,” Fisher told ABC.
+I would rather be somebody that did something good, like a hero or something,” Fisher told ABC.

 When he was 15, Fisher broke down and told his mother, Dawn Daniels, and the school’s principal, Karen Probst, that Sandusky was sexually abusing him.